 In general, you must obtain and use forms prescribed by the Illinois Department of Revenue.
-Separate statements not on forms provided or approved by the department will not be accepted and you will be asked for appropriate documentation.
-Failure to comply with this requirement may result in failure to file penalties, delay the processing of your return, or generating any refund.
+Separate statements not on forms provided or approved by the Department will not be accepted and you will be asked for appropriate documentation.
+Failure to comply with this requirement may result in failure to file penalties, a delay in the processing of your return, or a delay in the generation of any refund.
 Additionally, failure to submit appropriate documentation when requested may result in a referral to our Audit Bureau for compliance action.

 S corporations must complete Form IL-1120-ST. Do not send a computer printout with line numbers and dollar amounts attached to a blank copy of the return.
-Computer generated printouts are not acceptable, even if they are in the same format as the department forms.
-Computer generated forms from a department-approved software developer are acceptable.
+Computer generated printouts are not acceptable, even if they are in the same format as the Department's forms.
+Computer generated forms from a Department-approved software developer are acceptable.